Contractor Marketing Mistakes to Avoid

 Some contractors jump straight to Google Ads or Facebook Ads before they have a decent website or any Google reviews.
 They spend $500–$1,000 a month driving traffic to a site that doesn't convert.

 The foundation comes first: a clean, professional website with local SEO, a complete Google Business Profile, and a growing base of reviews.
-Most HVAC contractors and solar installers who succeed with ads built their online presence first.
+Then, if you want to add ads on top, they'll actually produce results.
+Most HVAC contractors and solar installers in Toronto and Vancouver who succeed with ads built their online presence first.

 Mistake 3: Relying on One Lead Source